Future standards for marine Ethernet networks

 What does IEC 61162-460 add?

-IEC 61162-460 is an extension to the 450 standard and focuses on security, isolation, and network monitoring.
+IEC 61162-460 is an addition to the 450 standard and focuses on security, isolation, and network monitoring.
 It is particularly important in environments where systems are exposed to external threats or where redundancy and isolation are critical.

 Key features: